The Yusuf case shows the whole madness of skilled workers in Germany - California18

 Hugo finally found help from the regional council in Ansbach, which in turn mediated this to the Chamber of Crafts in Lower Franconia.
 “Then the whole game started all over again.
 Because the chamber there also wanted a German version of the training regulation in Morocco.
 We had just had the 500 pages translated for the Chamber in Frankfurt.
 But no, it should be translated again.”
 Hugo doesn’t know why the Chamber of Crafts insisted on this: “They weren’t interested in what we had already submitted in Frankfurt.”

 Here Hugo was also at the end of his patience.
-“I said, you can forget that.”
-Fortunately, the regional council got involved again, says Hugo.
+“I said you can forget that.”
+Fortunately, the regional council intervened again, says Hugo.
 As a result, Yusuf got a residence permit after a good 1.5 years.
 “Now Yusuf has been employed by us as a heating engineer for almost a week and a half.”

 “My motivation after this martyrdom is very clear”